-SDG 4 – “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” – is made up of a global monitoring framework of 10 targets and 11 indicators.
+SDG 4 – “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” – is made up of a global monitoring framework of 10 targets and, starting in 2020, 12 indicators.
 Education is considered a fundamental human right1 and a core enabler for sustainable development.2

 This goal promotes inclusive access to education for both genders as well as quality of services.
 SDG 4 encompasses early childhood education (4.2), primary and secondary education (4.1), and vocational and tertiary education (4.3).
 Attention is paid to ensuring students have work-ready skills (4.4), in addition to focusing on basics like literacy and numeracy (4.6) and education for the advancement of sustainable development (4.7).
 Access to quality educational infrastructure (4.A), quality educational programs (4.B) and qualified teachers (4.C) feature in the means of implementation targets.